NeilCollinsMS/Teamfight-Tactics-Analysis/README.md

 Analysis of Teamfight Tactics (Auto Chess game mode of League of Legends) High ELO matches (Platinum to Challenger).

-I am going to start with Python but may move to R. Visualizations expected at some point.
+Primary analysis will be done in Jupyter (Python), though in the long run I may do statistical analysis in R.

+Visualizations in Tableau will be produced.

 Data Source: https://www.kaggle.com/gyejr95/tft-match-data